capactio/capact/cmd/ocftool/README.md

 ## Overview

-ocftool is a command-line tool, which helps working with OCF manifests.
+The ocftool is a command-line tool, which helps working with OCF manifests.
 For now it supports validating OCF manifests against manifest JSON schemas.

 ## Prerequisites